St Mary's Cathedral, Edinburgh (Episcopal): Bells

-“There is a tradition of the Bell Ringers’ prayer before they begin ringing the bells that sound out over the city of Edinburgh.
-The bells in our tower are individually named after virtues, and the prayer is that these virtues will ring out and flourish in the city's streets, including faith, humility, reverence, hope, peace, justice, love.
-We are called to care not just for our own families, and for our Cathedral community, but for the place in which we live.”

-Revd Janet Spence ~ The Chaplain

 Festival Fringe venue

-St Mary's Episcopal Cathedral (Venue 91) hosts classical concerts, coffee concerts, lunchtime recitals, art events and exhibitions, during the annual Edinburgh Festival Fringe.
+St Mary's Episcopal Cathedral (Venue 91) hosts classical concerts, coffee concerts, lunchtime recitals, art events and exhibitions during the annual Edinburgh Festival Fringe.

 St Mary's also has an active calendar of concerts, charity concerts, events and exhibitions throughout the year.

+Organ

+Since 1879 there has been an organ, which was built with a mechanical action by 'Father' Henry Willis.
+It was changed to electro-pneumatic action in 1897 by Robert Hope-Jones.
+From 1931 to the present it has been maintained by Harrison & Harrison of Durham.

+Nowadays its disposition consists of 57 stops.